Nicole-DH/AIPStack/README.md

-This is the corresponding repository of the paper titled "AIPStack: a sequence-based stacking ensemble model for improving the prediction of Anti-inflammatory peptides".
+This is the corresponding repository of the paper titled "AIPStack: a sequence-based stacking ensemble model for the prediction of anti-inflammatory peptides".

 # AIPStack